Crisis training to build resilience

 Gaining an overview: Before taking action, it is crucial to gain a comprehensive overview of the situation.

-Keeping calm: In stressful situations, it is important to take a deep breath and act with composure.
+Keeping a cool head: In stressful situations, it is important to take a deep breath and act calmly.

-Ensuring everyone is onthe same page: It is essential that the crisis team is fully informed.
+Ensuring everyone is onthesamepage: It is essential that the crisis management team is all on the same page.

-Communicating clearly and precisely: In interviews and public statements, clear and concise statements are essential.
+Communicating clearly and precisely: In interviews and public statements, clear and concise messages are essential.

 Scientific basis: Timothy Coombs’ theory